clhin/cs225-final-project/results.md

 tested our algorithm by making sure that, as a pagerank should, each element summed with the rest adds to 1.
 With floating point rounding, we decided to make this a bound between .99 and 1.01.
 We also made sure that we tested to make sure that the proper countries were showing up first, last, etc. We achieved a runtime of iterations * O(n+m), but depending on how many iterations are performed, this could take a lot of time for a linear output.
+Here is a visualization of the page rank search function, which returns the three highest ranked countries that an input country trades with:
 ![PageRank](https://github.com/clhin/cs225-final-project/blob/main/reportImages/pagerank.png)

 We definitely answered the leading questions we proposed about the most active trade countries with this algorithm.
 As stated, running the pagerank